 In addition to income tax savings at the time contributions are made to such plans, the assets in the plans build tax free over time for future enjoyment.

 Amounts held in tax-favored retirement plans are typically not subject to income tax until they are actually withdrawn from the plan by the plan owner or surviving heirs.
+The Setting Every Community Up for Retirement Enhancement Act, better known as the SECURE Act, includes several changes that could encourage gifts from retirement plans.

 Retirement Plan Estate Gifts May Avoid Double Taxation